utecht/hpc_tut/readme.md

 eb QIIME2-2019.1.eb
 cd ..
 ```
-Now on the login node we can ensure that the QIIME2 tool has installed properly.
-If loading the module fails, read the output from module for advice on how to proceed.
+Now, while on the login node, we can ensure that the QIIME2 tool has installed properly.
+If loading the module fails, read the output from `module` for advice on how to proceed.
 ```bash
 module avail
 module load QIIME2